ccha23/e-quiz/node/README.md

 *Note:*
-- Restart the node for some changes to take effect:
+- Restart the node for changes to take effect:
     ```
     multipass restart equiz
     ```